spatie/laravel-medialibrary/README.md

 ## Security

 If you discover any security related issues, please email [freek@spatie.be](mailto:freek@spatie.be) instead of using the issue tracker.

+## Postcardware

+You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

+Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

+We publish all received postcards [on our company website](https://spatie.be/en/opensource/postcards).

 ## Credits